 After a successful bid to the Violence Against Women and Girls (VAWG) Transformation Fund, funding for the Building Capability Project was secured for 2017 to 2020.
-As part of this work there are four projects that will be carried out with the money granted by the fund which seek to address four strategic pillars concerning VAWG and women in the wider community.
+As part of this work, four projects will be carried out with the money granted by the fund which seeks to address four strategic pillars concerning VAWG and women in the wider community.

 One project is focused on the design and development of domestic abuse practitioner standards.
 Another project focuses on improving the situation for complainants of rape and sexual violence who are coming into contact with the criminal justice system (CJS).
 It looks at improving the court process which has included identifying gaps and issues and challenging current procedures.

-The project also includes a cyberstalking and harassment pilot which has already been successful in identifying and investigating a number of serious cases involving stalking and harassment in the context of domestic abuse and in securing charges and convictions whilst also supporting and safeguarding the victims involved.
+The project also includes a cyberstalking and harassment pilot which has already been successful in identifying and investigating several serious cases involving stalking and harassment in the context of domestic abuse and in securing charges and convictions whilst also supporting and safeguarding the victims involved.

 At the time of writing, Anita acknowledged that the future is relatively uncertain as the projects are in their earliest stages, with work beginning in September 2017, but they hope and expect the projects to deliver outcomes that secure their continuation.